Li Jishen

-Initially a supporter of Chiang Kai-shek and Kuomintang, Li Jishen helped purge and murder Communists in the 1927 Shanghai massacre, but eventually became one of Chiang's top internal rivals.
+Initially a supporter of Chiang Kai-shek and Kuomintang, Li Jishen helped purge and execute Communists in the 1927 Shanghai massacre, but eventually became one of Chiang's top internal rivals.
 Li accused Chiang of weakness in the face of Japanese aggression and of submission to Western financial interests.
 The two eventually reached an understanding, and Li went on to hold military commands during the Second Sino–Japanese War.
 However, after the end of the war, new disagreements with Chiang led to Li's expulsion from the Kuomintang.
 After this, for a time, he became leader of the splinter Revolutionary Committee of the Kuomintang (RCCK), then switched sides and joined the Communists, collaborating with Mao Zedong and holding political office in the new People's Republic of China.

 Li married several times and fathered many children.
 One of his sons, Li Peiyao, also served as Chairman of the RCCK.

 Early life

 Li was born in Cangwu County, Wuzhou, Guangxi, in 1886.
 His family owned land, and some of his ancestors were Confucian scholars.
 His mother died when he was four years old.
 Li enrolled at Wuzhou Middle School, where he studied under the right wing Kuomintang leader Hu Hanmin.
 In 1904 he entered the Liangguang Accelerated Army Academy of the Qing Imperial Army in Guangdong.
 After graduation three years later, he was selected for advanced study at the Beiyang Army Officers Academy in Beijing (which later became the Baoding Military Academy).
 He interrupted his studies after the Wuchang revolt of October 1911 to serve as chief of staff of the 22nd Division of the revolutionary army in Jiangsu.
 After the establishment of the Republic of China, Li completed his education and remained at the Beijing academy, now called the Military Staff College, this time as an instructor.